 sudo su flatpak install flathub org.kde.krita

-The program is quite advanced and comes with all the controls that you need for creating complex paintings, arts, logos and more.
+The program is quite advanced and comes with all the controls you need to create complex paintings, arts, logos, and more.
 Further, you have access to tools like bezier and spiro curves, layers, color profiles, and a powerful text tool.

 Having said that, since the application is quite heavy, you will need a powerful Chromebook to run this application.
 You can also enable GPU acceleration for Linux apps so you can use Inkscape without any issue.

 - Desktop-grade program for vector drawing